Fulham Nannies Terms & Conditions of business

-Please read this document carefully as it sets out the terms and conditions between Fulham Nannies (the Agency) and the employer (the Client) relating to the introduction of temporary, maternity nurse and permanent staff to you (the Client) by Fulham Nannies (the Agency), which is a legally binding contract.
+Please read this document carefully as it sets out the Terms and Conditions between Fulham Nannies (the Agency) and the employer (the Client) relating to the introduction of temporary and permanent staff (Candidates) to you (the Client) by Fulham Nannies (the Agency) which is a legally binding contract.

 1.1 The following expressions shall have the following meanings: